6 great moments from Ant-Man and the Wasp

 However, there are two aspects here that are especially inspired:

-A. The lowkey viciousness of the scene's premise: seagulls are repeatedly murdering Ant-Man's friends as he elists one after the other to help him.
+A. The lowkey viciousness of the scene's premise: seagulls are repeatedly murdering Ant-Man's friends as he enlists one after the other to help him.

 B. It quite obviously lifts from one of my favorite (and best) Simpsons moments.
 At least I hope it does: when Homer keeps trying to eat a bag of chips, only to have every piece snatched from his hands by one of Santa's Little Helper's puppies jumping by, just as it was about to enter his mouth.